dotart.blog

 I hated this.

-I rubbed my face and started going over my roster of hide-outs for the impending shitstorm.
+I'd had enough.
+I rubbed my face and started going over my roster of hide-outs.
 I waved most of the gore off.
 There was no point keeping up the “real person” act now that they saw me for what I was.
 The bullet wounds would have to wait until I was out of viewing range, unless I wanted to arm wrestle with someone's idea of how shot to shit I was supposed to be.

 Jenna was injured.
 Her nerve signals were screaming Leg!
 Leg! in the back of my mind.
 I felt a pang of guilt.
 Someone should probably help her.
 I turned to look again and she skittered further back.